Tues. Jan. 7: Climate Conversations Session 4: - 6:30pm Wilkins House

 Tues, Oct.
 Session 1: A World View Wilkins House Virginia Tech environment professor Dr. Tom Hammett discusses effects of climate change on world population.

 Thurs.
 Sept.
 12th 7pm - Wilkins House -

 Waterford Apple Orchards - Peter Morse.

 Waterford Musicians - learn about our many talented local musicians.

 How We got Here/ Family Genealogy.

-Share your story about how your family first came to Waterford.
-Discover what we may have in common, why we call this town Home.
+Share stories about how your family first came to Waterford.
+Discover what we have in common, why we call this town Home.

 20th Annual Waterford Fall Foliage 5K Road Race / 1 Mile Fun Run